techbrett/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/migrate-persistent-chat-pool.md

 :::image type="content" source="../media/migration/admin-center-category.png" alt-text="Screenshot of adding users as creators." lightbox="../media/migration/admin-center-category.png":::

 7. **Create Persistent Chat Rooms:**<br>
-You should now be able to create persistent chat rooms with Skype for Business Server 2015 users having associated categories in the Skype for Business Server 2019 persistent chat pool or Skype for Business 2019 users in the Skype for Business 2019 persistent chat pool.
+You should now be able to create Persistent Chat rooms with Skype for Business Server 2015 users having associated categories in the Skype for Business Server 2019 Persistent Chat pool or Skype for Business 2019 users in the Skype for Business 2019 Persistent Chat pool.

-Additionally, if you have multiple Skype for Business 2015 persistent chat server pools, you need to export every database in a similar manner.
+Additionally, if you have multiple Skype for Business 2015 Persistent Chat server pools, you need to export every database in a similar manner.
 Then import into Skype for Business 2019 Server and follow the steps as given above.